jartiles/flutter_nasa_images/README.md

-# Flutter - APOD images from nasa API
+# Flutter - APOD images from NASA API

 A flutter project using NASA's API to query images of the universe